About Me

 My career first began at U.S. Public Interest Research Group (PIRG), where I created advocacy campaigns on economic justice and ran a door-to-door fundraising office on environmental conservation.
 Afterwards, I served in the Obama White House, first supporting then-Vice President Joe Biden’s landmark Cancer Moonshot initiative, and later working on gender violence prevention and response efforts as part of his Violence Against Women team.
 There, I was responsible for compiling and copy-editing Vice President Biden's Daily Briefing Book, and assisted in drafting memos and planning events for the VP.
 Following the end of the Obama Administration, I served as the communications director for U.S. Congressman Lloyd Doggett (D-TX) in the U.S. House of Representatives, where I oversaw his long-term strategic communications plan, developed social & digital media content, drafted press releases, speeches, and op-eds, and managed relationships with the press.
 During my tenure, I was the only female Asian American Pacific Islander (AAPI) to hold said title in all congressional offices.

 I currently serve on the Associates Board of the Hollywood Radio & Television Society (HRTS) and am a founding board member of Young Entertainment Activists (YEA).
-Formerly, I served as a judge for the Austin Film Festival's Script Competition, a writer’s mentor for the CineStory Foundation, and script reader for The Black List.
+In years past, I also served as a judge for the Austin Film Festival's Script Competition, a writer’s mentor for the CineStory Foundation, and script reader for The Black List.
+During the height of the Covid-19 pandemic, I also produced and co-hosted a podcast exploring the intersections of mindfulness, social justice, and spirituality called Are You There, Universe?
+In Spring of 2025, I'll be directing and producing a theater production called All of the Above.

 I’m so grateful for your interest in my story, and I can’t wait to hear yours, and how I might be able to support it.
 My current clients span many industries - media companies, non-profits, foundations, impact agencies, and more.
 Whether it’s through creative development, DEI consulting, communications strategy, impact campaigns, or any of the other skills I can offer, let’s find a way to bring the story you want to tell, to life.